JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 If you're shopping for a blogging tool, I'd encourage you to find something that's simple enough that you understand it.

-I think that conciseness of (legible) code can often correlate with simplicity, so I totaled the size of all source files in each project: configuration code, data, scripts, and templates.
+As a crude metric, the conciseness of (legible) code can roughly correlate with simplicity, so I totaled the size of all source files in each project: configuration code, data, scripts, and templates.
 (I did not count markdown content as source, and in any event both projects use the same markdown.)

 Both projects are fairly concise.
 Eleventy has a hidden advantage: its folder structure implicitly encodes behavior that Origami must spell out in code.
 Nevertheless, the Origami version is distinctly smaller:

 ![](/images/2026/03/sourceSize.svg)

-Performance will probably be no more than a secondary concern for you when evaluating blogging tools; most static site generators are quite fast, especially for personal sites.
+Performance should probably be no more than a secondary concern for you when evaluating blogging tools; most static site generators are quite fast, especially for personal sites.

 That said, I timed builds of both approaches via `time npm run build` on a 2024 MacBook Air M3.
 I threw the first (longest) time away, then averaged the `real` time of the next three builds.